tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-11-Dialog-Toolkit.md

 our wizard-toolkit could do the plumbing and work with terminals, ncurses, GUIs, web-browsers, etc.
 The business logic would remain oblivious, and we could have a nice GUI at zero-cost!

-The was also a second issue of *styling*, i.e., printing text in color, that I wanted to get rid of.
+There was also a second issue of *styling*, i.e., printing text in color, that I wanted to get r id of.
 This part was easy: I thought, why not employ the model of HTML and CSS?
 Let's separate the structure (semantics) of the text from its styling.
 Instead of printing a banner for titles, we'll display a `Title` object, whose exact appearance is determined by a "style sheet" (a class, of course, not actually a text document).

 For instance, when we're using a color-enabled terminal, the title would be printed in bold and followed by an empty line; but if our terminal is color-blind, we'll render the text centered and surrounded by `=` marks.
 Another example is error-handling: instead of printing error message